CraigClem/Client/README.md

 Wins

  - Understanding the relationships between the models and getting to grips with PostgreSQL databases.
- - Transferring my understanding of Javascript to be able to use Python.
+ - Transferring my understanding of JavaScript to be able to use Python.
  - Working in a team and finding version control much easier, mainly branching and merging on gitHub.

  Challenges

  - Initially switching from Javascript to Python to create the backend.
- - We were struggling to display our users data on the the UserCard which was due to us using undercores in our naming of fields - this caused the an issues with stringyfying the data correctly.
+ - We were struggling to display our users data on the the UserCard which was due to us using undercores in our naming of fields - this caused the an issues when we came to stringyfy the data correctly.

  ## Lessons learned

-- I found that we had to revert to the backend on a number of ocassions to change to our models so for the next project I create I would spend more time whitebaording to prevent this.
+- I found that we had to revert to the backend on a number of ocassions to change to our models so for the next project I create I would spend more time whiteboarding to prevent this.
-- Due to a couple of days of de-bugging and therefore the backend taking longer than we had initally hoped, there are a number of features still in complete so I would set my MVP goals to be less ambitions and so that the the final product woudld be more professional looking.
+- Due to a couple of days of de-bugging and therefore the backend taking longer than we had initally hoped, there are a number of features still in complete so I would set my MVP goals to be less ambitions and so that the the final product would be more professional looking.
 - Django and Python are exceptional tools to support the development of server side projects however I am looking forward to building another full stack site to help consolidate my learning!